The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 ### Tcl Command Interface

-Execute ORFS Tcl commands from the GUI.
+Execute OpenROAD-flow-scripts Tcl commands from the GUI.
 Type `help` to view Tcl Commands available.
 In OpenROAD GUI, at the bottom, `TCL commands` executable space is available to run the commands.
 For example

 View `design area`: